uPortal-Attic/uportal-app-framework/docs/markdown/directives.md

 ## App Header

-This directive should be used for all pages in a frame based page.
+`app-header` directive should be used for all pages in a frame based page.
 You can either utilize the frame-page directive, or just this directive with custom code.

+There is also a directive called `app-header-two-way-bind`.
+This has all the same features as `app-header` except all the scope attributes are passed in via `=` instead of `@`.
+This provides 2 way binding for your header.
+Research angular directives for more details.

 #### Template :